mahmadii0/Tasktop/README.md

 # 🗓️ Tasktop — Personal Planning Web App

 **Tasktop** is a web-based personal planning system built with **Golang** and **GORM (MySQL)**.
-It allows users to organize, track, and review their **daily, monthly, and yearly goals** in a simple yet powerful dashboard.
+It allows users to organize, track, and review their **daily, monthly, and yearly goals** in a simple yet powerful dashboard with helpfull reports

-This project is designed to provide both **API-like functionality** for managing plans and a **visual web interface** for user interaction.
+Also in the feature we gonna have ai assistant for it🔥 This project is designed to provide both **API-like functionality** for managing plans and a **visual web interface** for user interaction.

 ---

 ## 🚀 Features

+- MVC architecture
 - Create and manage **daily, monthly, and yearly** plans
-- Link daily plans to related **monthly goals**
+- Link daily goals to related **monthly goals**  , Link monthly goals to **annually goals**
 - Track completion status (done / pending)
 - User authentication and authorization
 - Private dashboard protected by middleware
 - REST-like routing using **Gorilla Mux**
-- Database integration using **GORM ORM**
+- Database integration using **GORM ORM**  --in progress
 - Modular and scalable folder structure

 ---